 Best places to go for a picnic in Northern Ireland!

-When the weather is good there’s no better way to spend time together than packing up your picnic hamper and heading outdoors for a stroll.
-With miles of coastlines and acres of countryside, we want to share with you our top 11 walks with perfect picnic spots across Northern Ireland.
+With new COVID-19 restrictions in place and an extended half term holiday for the kids, there is no better way to make the most of a family day out than packing up a picnic (don’t forget the hot chocolate) and heading outdoors for a walk.
+With miles of coastlines, forest parks and acres of countryside, we want to share with you our top walks with perfect picnic spots across Northern Ireland.

 Bloody Bridge Coastal Route, Co.
 Down